learning-blocks/learningblocks-colony-hackathon/readme.md

 Open up a new terminal window in the same folder and run `yarn deploy-colony-contracts`

-### Step 4: Bootstrap the colonyNetwork with our own colony and some sample data
+### Step 4: Bootstrap the colonyNetwork with our own colony and sample data
 `yarn bootstrap-colony`

 ### Step 5: Deploy the Learning Blocks contracts